Responsible driving is driving to anticipate possible hazards and take action to reduce, minimize or avoid danger before it can occur.

 • Emergency vehicles

-Again always prepare for the worst and give yourself an out in case the worst happens.
+It is best to prepare for the worst and to give yourself an out in case the worst happens.

 Give yourself enough room when stopped at a light to be able to change lanes without going in reverse.

-Generally it’s good to think of things in advance when on the road.
-Plan your route before heading out on the road, change lanes well in advance of your turn, stuff like that.
+It’s important to think of things in advance when on the road.
+Plan your route before you start driving.
+Change lanes well in advance of your turn.
+Planning will prevent you from making stressful split-second decisions that might distract you.

 A general rule about avoiding collisions is just being aware of what’s going on in front of you.
 If you have to swerve to avoid a collision, try to swerve while staying on your side of the road.